 - If operating the machine with the built-in reservoir, calibrate the water sensor before introducing water to the tank.
 Sensor Calibration in the PID's advanced settings programs the sensor in the water reservoir to recognize when the machine is out of water.
 The tank must be empty and completely dry.
 Once complete, fill the tank with filtered, softened water.
 Note: the water tank sensor sits a couple of inches above the bottom of the reservoir as a safety feature to ensure the tank is never completely empty.
 When the machine reads that it's out of water, you may have a little water at the bottom of your reservoir.

-- If you wish to plumb in your machine, attach the included braided line to the direct water inlet on the bottom of the machine.
+- The Duo will arrive in reservoir mode.
+If you wish to use the machine in plumbed-in mode, you will need to install the included plug into the reservoir before connecting the machine to a water line.
+Attach the included braided line to the direct water inlet on the bottom of the machine.
 To connect, screw on the line until hand tight, then use an adjustable wrench to tighten an additional quarter turn.
 Attach the other end of the braided line to a cold, filtered, and softened water source.
 Your water pressure should be between 25-40 PSI.
 Note: make sure to close your water line before plumbing the machine and check for leaks after opening the line back up.

 Step 3: Turning on your machine and filling your boilers